Subject Leader: Mrs Ellie Bromiley

 Key Stage 3

-Our current Year 7 students learn to speak French through topics based upon their own experiences.
+Our current Year 7 students learn to speak Spanish through topics based upon their own experiences.

-In Year 8, keen linguists have the opportunity to study a second language (either Spanish or French).
+In Year 9, keen linguists have the opportunity to study a second language (French).

 In both languages, students are encouraged to look for patterns in grammatical structures and to recognise and use past and future tenses.